microsoft/winget-pkgs/doc/manifest/schema/1.2.0/singleton.md

     ExpectedReturnCodes:        # Optional non-zero installer return codes
       - ExpectedReturnCode:     # Optional non-zero installer return code
         ReturnResponse:         # Optional response for an expected return code
+        ReturnResponseUrl:      # Optional response URL for an expected return code
     ProductCode:                # Optional product code of the installer
     AppsAndFeaturesEntries:     # *Not implemented* Optional entries from the Add and Remove Programs (ARP) table
       - DisplayName:            # *Not implemented* Optional program name shown in the ARP entry